Sound technical content, curated with aloha by

 2003

-A. I don't kick puppies, Ric.
-But I've received plenty of abuse from hobbyists claiming I'm trying to keep plating to myself to limit competition -- despite the fact that I don't offer plating services, never did, never will, and have spent 16 years here building & maintaining 50,000 threads of free publicly-viewable conversation on the subject.
-I've received abuse many times for recommending books, or suggesting that people attend a free American Electroplaters Society meeting (NASF).
-In some of those cases people have obviously decided they are going to do plating, damn the torpedoes -- and become abusive to anyone who suggests looking around first.
+A. I don't kick puppies, Ric, but some hobbyists claim I'm trying to keep plating to myself to limit competition (don't offer plating services, never did, never will) when I've spent 16 years here building & maintaining 50,000 threads of free publicly-viewable conversation on the subject.
+I've received abuse myself for suggesting books, or that people attend a free American Electroplaters Society meeting (NASF).
+Some people have decided they're going to do plating -- and become abusive if asked to look around first.

-Plating solutions are not plutonium, but plating can be a problem that some other hobbies are not for two basic reasons: first, because robust plating is more complex than some people want to acknowledge; second, because there are environmental restrictions that other hobbies are not burdened with.
+Plating solutions are not plutonium, this site teaches school kids how to do it, but plating can be a problem that some other hobbies are not for two basic reasons: first, because robust plating can be complex; second, because it can have environmental restrictions that other hobbies aren't burdened with.

-Regarding complexity: In his book, "Electrodeposition -- The Materials Science of Coatings and Substrates", Jack Dini, former head of metals and metal processing for Lawrence Livermore National Laboratories, writes: "However, it should be noted that electroplating is not a simple dip and dunk process.
-It is probably one of the most complex unit operations known...".
-But people will read an old J.C.
-Whitney ad for a $29 plating kit, and simplicity is the impression that will register.
-While it is easy to take a soundly nickel plated OEM car emblem, strip the chrome and replace it with a layer of gold with an inexpensive kit, and it's possible for grade school children to do copper and zinc plating with kitchen ingredients for a science demo, this is world's apart from the difficulty of robustly chrome plating an alloy wheel.
+Regarding complexity: In his book, "Electrodeposition -- The Materials Science of Coatings and Substrates" [on AbeBooks, eBay, or Amazon affil links] , by Lawrence Livermore National Laboratories' former head of metals & metal processing, Jack Dini, he writes: "However, it should be noted that electroplating is not a simple dip and dunk process.
+It is probably one of the most complex unit operations known...", whereas people will read an old J.C.
+Whitney ad for a $29 plating kit, and simplicity is the impression that registers.
+While it is easy for grade school children to do copper and zinc plating with kitchen ingredients for a science demo, this is simply world's apart from robustly chrome plating alloy wheels.

-Regarding environmental restrictions (although you are from Canada, I'll speak in terms of US regs I'm more familiar with), as I've mentioned in previous threads, please read 40 CFR 433 and decide for yourself what it says (large libraries will have it but you'll find it on-line).
-The way I read it, if you either offer plating services for sale or plate any item and then sell it, you are just as obligated as General Motors to hold environmental permits and to comply with reporting requirements.
-Maybe I'm reading it wrong; ask an EPA hotline for an interpretive ruling.
-Or ask your sewer authority if it's okay to dump your rinsewater down the drain; maybe they'll say it's okay, but I doubt it.
-Again, a hobby plater may be a de minimus problem, but I would be afraid that if something went wrong, the hobby plater is open to finding himself in big trouble if anyone can show that they ever sold a plating service or plated parts.
+Regarding environmental issues USA readers should read 40 CFR 433 and decide for themself what it says (you'll find it on-line).
+The way I read it, if you offer plating services for sale or plate and sell stuff, you are obligated to hold environmental permits and to comply with reporting requirements.
+Maybe I'm reading it wrong; ask an EPA hotline for an interpretive ruling, or ask your sewer authority if it's okay to dump your rinsewater down the drain; maybe they'll say it's okay, but I doubt it.
+Again, a hobby plater is a de minimus problem, but if something goes wrong, the hobby plater might be open to finding himself in trouble if they sell a plating service or plated parts.

 We in the plating industry don't consider our trade unduly hazardous or feel that it places an undue load on the environment, Ric.
-We rail against these regulations.
-Rather, it is the federal government that feels that plating offers enough risk of environmental mismanagement that it must be tightly regulated.
-As I have said to the point of ennui, electroplating was my nation's first categorically regulated industry.
-How much of this decision was based on actual environmental danger vs. simply picking a good political target is certainly at question, because it's hard to believe that politicians really believed in their hearts that a mom & pop low tech plating business is more dangerous than the super powerful pharmaceuticals, pesticides, and herbicides produced by their donors.
-But in the end, 29 years of categorical regulation and aggressive environmental prosecution with penitentiary terms for violators is the pivotal issue that sets electroplating apart from other hobbies.
-In the USA, the government has addressed the potential problem of cut-rate waste disposal companies going out of business (and leaving contamination behind) this way: the waste is the generator's responsibility in perpetuity!
-No matter how much you spend to safely dispose of your waste, it never becomes the disposal company's waste -- it remains YOUR waste forever.
+We rail against over-regulation.
+Rather, it's the federal government that feels that plating offers enough risk of environmental mismanagement that it should be tightly regulated.
+Electroplating was my nation's first categorically regulated industry, even before there was an EPA.
+Whether this was based on actual environmental danger vs. picking a good political target is a great question, because it's hard to believe that politicians ever truly believed that a mom & pop low tech plating business posed more danger than the super powerful pharmaceuticals, pesticides, and herbicides produced by their megacorp donors.
+But in the end, 29 years of categorical regulation plus aggressive environmental prosecution with penitentiary terms for violators sets electroplating apart.
+Our government has addressed the problem of cut-rate waste disposal companies doing midnight dumping then disappearing this way: the waste is the generator's responsibility forever!
+No matter how much you spend to responsibly dispose of your waste, it remains YOUR waste forever.

 Ted Mooney, P.E.